Which day suits you?

 Karate, Taekwondo, Kung Fu

-Best for: tradition, discipline, long-term martial arts study
+Best for: tradition, discipline, long-term study

 Practical self-defence — KMG certified